jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 where `OP-IMM = 0010011`, `OP-IMM-32 = 0011011`; `imm[11:6]` indicates bit 11 to bit 6 of the immediate, and `imm[5]` indicates bit 5 of the immediate.

+The funct3 values can be found in the [RISC-V ISA specs v20191213, Vol I, page 130-131](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf).

 Note that, in general, operands in 64-bit machines are treated as 64-bit integers.
 This is also true for RV64IM, except when the opcode is `OP-32` or `OP-IMM-32`, where the instructions treat the operands as 32-bit integers, and the output is signed extended from 32-bit arithmetic result to 64-bit.